DataSystemsGroupUT/dataeng/src/main/java/kstreams/exercise11/Readme.md

 we are going to split words into sentences.

-In order to count this time we can perform an aggregation, groping by the new value *word* and turn the KStream into a KTable.
+In order to count this time we can perform an aggregation, groping by the new prefVal *word* and turn the KStream into a KTable.

 Notice the different topology this time.